derekheld/blue-storage/README.md

 I highly recommend using WordPress' integrated plugin installer.

 ### Support
-I am happy to provide assistance to uses as I am able.
+I am happy to provide assistance to users as I am able.
 Please use the support forum on the plugin's WordPress.org page.